Fall 2024 ARCH Scholars Courses

 Fall 2024 Arch Scholars Courses

 ARCH stands for Achievement Realized through Community in Honors, an idea that sets the foundation for this innovative new program.
 You’ll take specialized classes that build upon your stellar high school track record.
 Personalized professional enrichment activities will set you up for long-term success.
 These FYE courses are specifically for ARCH Scholars students to take during their first year at the College.
-All Arch Scholars must take their FYE course during their freshman year.
+All ARCH Scholars must take their FYE course during the Fall 2024 semester.

-• LC 2: Queer America: Archives and History of the LGBTQ+ Community
+• LC 2: Queer America: Exploring the History of the LGBTQ+ Community

 FYSE 121-02: Queer America Critical Conversations